danielshahini/DevOpsFHV/docs/doc.md

 - Performs health check on Spring Boot application
 - Verifies documentation site is accessible

-The pipeline ensures automated testing, code quality analysis, and deployment to production with zero-downtime updates.
+The pipeline ensures automated testing, code quality analysis, and deployment to production with almost zero-downtime updates.

 ---